Babylon 5: A Call to Arms (game): History

 Since then, there has been the release of the pak'ma'ra fleet followed by the release of the 2nd edition of the Call to Arms games in Aug 2007.
 This edition introduced new playable fleet list including the Gaim and Psi Corp as well as additional individual ships such as the Hurr Gunship, Technomage Pinnace and the Ipsha Warglobe.

 In Feb 2008 Mongoose Publishing announced on their website that;

 After a very successful number of years producing miniatures for our Origins award-winning game A Call to Arms, Mongoose Publishing is announcing today that we will cease production of this range of models with effect from March 31st 2008.
 The increasing costs associated with this range combined with its sheer breadth means that production of miniatures is no longer commercially viable at this time.
 As a result we have reduced our prices on the miniatures by 20%, which will continue until March 31st 2008, when they will be removed from our catalogue.
 So, if you have been thinking about that new Shadow fleet or want to bolster the defences of the ISA, now is the time!
 We will still continue to support A Call to Arms through Signs & Portents and book releases.

 The announcement came as a surprise to members of the Mongoose forums given the relatively active release schedule for new models and the short time after the release of the 2nd edition of the game.
 Speculation that the decision to cease miniature production was prompted by problems in extending the necessary license from Warner Bros to produce B5 miniatures was dismissed as false by Matthew Sprange, co-founder of Mongoose Publishing.

 Mongoose Publishing purchased the license from Warner Bros following the demise of Agents of Gaming in November 2002 who had previous held said license to market and sell the Babylon 5 Wars game using many of the ship models as the current A Call to Arms line.

+Mongoose Publishing later announced that on June 30, 2009, they would no longer be selling any more Babylon 5 licensed products, as they chose to not renew the license.